Education experts from around the world meet in Madrid to examine new challenges in higher education

 · Thabo Mbeki, former President of South Africa and President of the University of South Africa (UNISA), and Santiago Íñiguez, President of IE University, will discuss Africa’s role in the future of higher education.

-On March 5 and 6 IE University will bring together over thirty education experts, opinion leaders and representatives of universities in Europe, North America, Latin America, the Middle East and Asia at its Madrid campus to examine the current state of higher education worldwide.
+On March 5 and 6 IE University will bring together over thirty education experts, opinion leaders and representatives of universities in Europe, North America, Latin America, the Middle East and Asia at its Madrid center to examine the current state of higher education worldwide.

 Many of the experts who are set to meet in Madrid are leading the transformation of higher education in different continents.
 They will be centering discussion on issues that include the impact of globalization on the university sector, collaboration among education institutions on a global scale, the mobility phenomenon, increasing levels of diversity in classrooms, and the implementation of education policies, which in some cases may constitute a barrier to the free movement of talent.